Data Centers in Johannesburg

 Drought (8.8): The primary natural risk, affecting water-cooled infrastructure and favoring closed-loop cooling designs.

-River Flood (3.2): A factor for specific low-lying areas, though major data center parks are typically sited on high ground.
+River Flood (3.2): A factor for specific areas, though major data center parks are typically sited on high ground.

 Earthquake (1.5): A minor risk with limited historical impact on resilient structural designs.